 As highlighted in the recent TrustMark suspension of installers, there are significant concerns over the quality of retrofit installations facilitated by existing funding streams like ECO, where the per unit basis of subsidy payment incentivises installers to complete installation projects without necessarily encouraging high quality installation.
-By tying the subsidy rewarded for installation directly with the performance of the installed fabric measures, the performance-based incentives under the proposed pilot scheme ensure that the installers have not only an ethical but monetary incentive to safeguard high quality installation.
+By tying the subsidy rewarded for installation directly with the performance of the installed fabric measures, the performance-based incentives under the proposed pilot scheme ensure that the installers have both an ethical and monetary incentive to safeguard high quality installation.